0-wiz-0/sfxr/README.md

 [sfxr](http://www.drpetter.se/project_sfxr.html), a sound effect generator written by [DrPetter](http://www.drpetter.se) in 2007.

+## Installation

+To build and install, do:
+>   make
+>   su -c "make install"

+You can set `PREFIX` to choose the install location.

+You can also run sfxr from the build directory after running `make`.

+The `Makefile` supports the usual `CFLAGS`, `PREFIX`, and `DESTDIR` variables.

 ## Basic usage

 Start the application, then hit some of the buttons on the left side